RoboCup-SSL/ssl-simulation-protocol/Readme.md

 ## Tournament Mode

-When a simulator is used in a tournament, it should only allow one connection per port.
+When a simulator is used in a tournament, it should only allow UDP packets from one IP per team.
-Simulation control and configuration should be disabled in the simulator or for example restricted to localhost so that teams can not (accidentally) connect to the simulation control.
+Simulation control and configuration should be disabled in the simulator or for example restricted to localhost or also to only one IP, so that teams can not (accidentally) connect to the simulation control, but an autoRef or similar can.

 ## Synchronous communication